yaotiancq/energycopilot/README.md

 -  **Clean UI** using React + Tailwind, with Markdown rendering
 -  **Fully serverless backend**, frontend hosted on **S3 + CloudFront**

+## How This Application Uses AWS Lambda
+This project uses two separate AWS Lambda functions, each with a distinct responsibility and deployment method:

+### 1. WebSocket Handler (ZIP-based Lambda)
+Purpose: Handles WebSocket events triggered by API Gateway ($connect, $disconnect, message)

+Deployment: Packaged as a lightweight ZIP archive

+Responsibilities:

+On $connect: Stores the connectionId in DynamoDB

+On $disconnect: Removes the connectionId from DynamoDB

+On message: Extracts the user query and sends it to an SQS queue for processing

+Connected Services: API Gateway WebSocket API, DynamoDB, SQS

+This Lambda is lightweight and optimized for routing and state management, ensuring fast response to connection events without blocking.

+### 2. Inference Service (Container-based Lambda)
+Purpose: Performs actual model inference and streams responses back to the client

+Deployment: Packaged as a Docker container and hosted in AWS Lambda

+Responsibilities:

+Triggered by SQS events (pushed by the WebSocket handler)

+Loads local FAISS index and embedding model

+Performs retrieval-augmented generation (RAG) using LangChain + OpenAI/GPT

+Streams the response token-by-token via ApiGatewayManagementApi back to the correct connectionId

+Connected Services: SQS, EC2-hosted Qdrant, API Gateway (WebSocket), ECR (for container image)

+This Lambda is compute-heavy and runs in an isolated container environment to support custom models, local file storage, and consistent performance.

 ---

 ##  Architecture